tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Maps
 ****

-*Map* is a composite node type that includes key-value pairs with arbitrary values of predefined types.
+*Map* is a composite node type that holds an arbitrary number of key-value pairs of predefined types.

 In YAML, a map is represented as a node with nested fields.